 Cloud based systems, especially aws have a unique infrastructure as compared to other deployment options.
 They have DNS, load balancers, lot of options for instances, images, snapshots, health monitors (not yours, but the system itself) and dozens of other options.
 Like security groups, etc. If you don’t have that much knowledge and you just want to give it a try, start from lightsail.
 Deploy your app there and then go for learning how aws offered services can help you reaching to the next level.
 Similarly Lightsail interface is also very simple and easy to use for a newcomer, but it is limited, as compared to EC2.

 In the comparison of Amazon EC2 vs Lightsail,

 If you are looking for a specific distribution and it is not available on lightsail, you can use EC2 for that purpose where you can find your ideal one.
 Just go to your EC2 console and click on the Create Instance button, as shown in the image below.
 Similarly, Lightsail also don’t offer you to change instance type.

 You are coming to aws from a VPS or Dedicated server background.

-VPS works like the cloud based system but the only and the major difference between these two is, on a VPS, if the server destroys, the connection to server will be lost and data could be wasted if not backed up properly.
+VPS works like the cloud based system, but the only and the major difference between these two is, on a VPS, if the server destroys, the connection to the server will be lost and data could be wasted if not backed up properly.
 While on the other hand, in a cloud environment, your app is shared and hosted across multiple zones also called edges.
-So, if server on one edge fails web app is picked from another edge and then on the damaging end, new server is deployed.
-So, if you are a user of a VPS or dedicated server before then you would be feeling comfortable on cloud based platform because you are already familiar with server setup from scratch, software installation, sftp etc.
+So, if server on one edge fails web app is picked from another edge and then on the damaging end, the new server is deployed.
+So, if you are a user of a VPS or dedicated server before then you would be feeling comfortable with cloud based platform because you are already familiar with server setup from scratch, software installation, sftp etc.